HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="500"
 />
-    <figcaption>Fig 4: Hover over the map to see the number of startups per state in US .</figcaption>
+    <figcaption>Fig 4: Hover over the map to see the number of startups per state in US.</figcaption>
 </figure>
 The type of startup companies can vary significantly from state to state.
 For example, California has a high concentration of tech, biotech and enterprise startups.
 On the other hand, there are few companies in these fields in New York, but there is a higher concentration of startups in ecommerce and advertising.
 This already shows that there are differences between states and startups.
 States like California and New York tend to have a higher concentration of startups.
 And as a new founder, there may be advantages to researching the type of environment in a city before deciding where to start your business.
 <figure>